jedipi/Visual-Studio-Key-Finder/README.md

 # Visual-Studio-Key-Finder
-A little tool to find all the Visual Studio license keys installed on your PC.
+This is a little utility that can find all the Visual Studio license keys installed on your computer.
+This utility can be useful if you lost the product key of Visual Studio, and you want to reinstall it on your computer.

 **Features**
 - copy the selected key to clipboard